rdpoor/fstat_bug/readme.md

 ### Observe

-The program will stope in the debugger with a hard fault before completing.
+The program will stop in the debugger with a hard fault.

 ### Workaround